TedSpinks/terraform-aks/examples/aks_cluster_with_default_vnet/README.md

 However, your first `terraform apply` will result in the following error:
 > Error: A resource with the ID. “/subscriptions/xxxx-xxxx/providers/Microsoft.Network” already exists - to be managed via Terraform this resource needs to be imported into the State.
 Please see the resource documentation for “azurerm_resource_provider_registration” for more information.

-To resolve this error, you'll need to manually import the ContainerService to your state, like this:
+To resolve this error, you'll need to manually import the registration into your state, like this:

 ```
 SUBSCRIPTION_ID=$(az account show --query id -o tsv)